religious-ecologies/religious-statistics/README.md

-# Historical Demographics of U.S. Religion
+# Religious Statistics in the United States

-This repository contains demographic data about American religion drawn from historical sources.
+This repository contains statistics about American religion drawn from historical sources.

 Lincoln A. Mullen | <lincoln@lincolnmullen.com> |
 http://lincolnmullen.com